zzz0906/LeetCode/2020_November/Readme.md

 Just sort and push to the ans one by one...

 sort in the all start and end until we find a start > end means a new interval!

+## Decode String

+Just simulation.
+I think python is easier to face this problem?

+It's not so complicated.
+It only need to use a stack? yes!

+python [start:end] is included start - end+1!

+Yes py is easier to process string.
+But I don't know the effiecency!